-Q Question Response 1 Do you believe that CMP261 better facilitates the Applicable CUSC objectives?
-Please include your reasoning.
-We believe that CMP261 better facilitates the Applicable CUSC objectives as the intentions of this modification better facilitates objective D. This is based on the rationale that this shall ensure compliance with EU regulation.
+Q Question Response CMP261 better facilitates the Applicable CUSC objectives as the intention facilitates objective D. This is based on the Applicable CUSC objective We believe that CMP261 better facilitates the Applicable CUSC objectives as the intentions of this modification better facilitates objective D. This is based on the rationale that this shall ensure compliance with EU regulation.
 2 Do you support the proposed implementation approach?
 If not, please provide reasoning why.
 We support the proposed implementation approach of Option A. The reasons for our support of this approach is that we have already set prices for Consumers that does not factor in the associated charges incurred as a result of the Original solution, as these prices have already been agreed to.
 By incorporating the implementation approach of Option A, the delay of a charging year means that we can then price consumers in the future with the extra expected charges in mind.
 3 Do you have any other comments?
 We would suggest that the implementation of Option A would be the best possible solution for the industry.